FZJ-JSC/JUBE/docs/advanced.rst

 Multiple benchmarks
 ~~~~~~~~~~~~~~~~~~~

 Often you only have one benchmark inside your input file.
-But it is also possible to store multiple benchmarks inside he same input file:
+But it is also possible to store multiple benchmarks inside the same input file:

 .. code-block:: xml
    :linenos: